SwifterSwift/SwifterSwift/CONTRIBUTING.md

 ---

 ## Asking Questions

 We don't use GitHub as a support forum.
 For any usage questions that are not specific to the project itself, please ask on [Stack Overflow](https://stackoverflow.com) instead with the tag SwifterSwift.
 By doing so, you'll be more likely to quickly solve your problem, and you'll allow anyone else with the same question to find the answer.
 This also allows us to focus on improving the project for others.

 ---

-## Reporting Issues
-A great way to contribute to the project is to send a detailed issue when you encounter a problem.
-We always appreciate a well-written, thorough bug report.

-Check that the project [issues page](https://github.com/SwifterSwift/SwifterSwift/issues) doesn't already include that problem or suggestion before submitting an issue.
-If you find a match, add a quick "**+1**" or "**I have this problem too**".
-Doing this helps prioritize the most common problems and requests.

----

-**When reporting issues, please include the following:**

-- What did you do?
-- What did you expect to happen?
-- What happened instead?
-- SwifterSwift version
-- Xcode version
-- macOS version running Xcode
-- Swift version
-- Platform(s) running SwifterSwift
-- Demo Project (if available)

-This information will help us review and fix your issue faster.

----